Differential Motion Evolution for Fine-Grained Motion Deformation in Unsupervised Image Animation: Related Work

-\paragraph{Few-Shot Motion Retargeting} For better generalization to unseen domains and large motion changes, models were proposed to take more than one image of the source object with arbitrary poses at reference time.
-This few-shot strategy has been recently used in face reenactment \cite{Ha_2020_AAAI,Qian_2019_ICCV,Zakharov_2019_CVPR}, body retargeting \cite{Lee_2019_ICLR,Wang_2019_Neurips,Ren_2021_CVPR,Loper_2015_SIGGRAPH,Li_2019_CVPR,Liu_2019_ICCV}, clothing transfer \cite{Bhatnagar_2019_ICCV,Ma_2020_CVPR,Mir_2020_CVPR,Patel_2020_CVPR}, etc. However, all these works rely on specific object representations such as 3D meshes, facial landmarks or body poses as conditional inputs, which need to be pre-specified by pre-trained models.
-This limits the few-shot retargeting settings for a broader applications on objects where representations are not well-explored.
-Our approach, on the other hand, does not need any additional pre-defined object representation.
-With only a few images of the source object and a driving video, our proposed framework learns to extract, warp features from all input images solely according to the driving motion, and then leverage the individual strength of all features under the driving domain, in an entirely unsupervised way.
-This makes it possible for applying the few-shot motion transfer setting on a broader range of objects in addition to faces/bodies, such as robots and cartoon characters experimented in this paper (Sec.~\ref{sec: datasets}).
+\paragraph{Few-Shot Motion Retargeting} For better generalization to unseen domains and handling large motion changes, models have been proposed to take more than one image of the source object with arbitrary poses.
+This few-shot strategy has been recently used in face reenactment~\cite{Ha_2020_AAAI,Qian_2019_ICCV,Zakharov_2019_CVPR}, body retargeting~\cite{Lee_2019_ICLR,Wang_2019_Neurips,Ren_2021_CVPR,Loper_2015_SIGGRAPH,Li_2019_CVPR,Liu_2019_ICCV}, clothing transfer~\cite{Bhatnagar_2019_ICCV,Ma_2020_CVPR,Mir_2020_CVPR,Patel_2020_CVPR}, etc. However, all these works \textit{rely} on specific object representations such as 3D meshes, facial landmarks or body poses as conditional inputs, provided by pre-trained models.
+This limits the few-shot retargeting settings for a broader applications on objects whose representations are not well-explored. \texttt{DiME}, on the other hand, does \textit{not} need any additional pre-defined object representation.
+Given only one or a few images of the source object and a driving video, \texttt{DiME} integrates a system of ODEs forward to obtain a fine-grained motion deformation field from the source to the driving domain, in an entirely \textit{unsupervised} and \textit{end-to-end} fashion, making it possible for \texttt{DiME} to perform motion transfer on a much broader range of objects in addition to faces/bodies, such as cloths, robots, or even cartoon characters (Sec.~\ref{sec: datasets}).